 A thorough examination by Dr. Fagadau or Dr. Mirza can detect the presence of a cataract and to what extent it is limiting vision.
 Sometimes a change of glasses may be all that is necessary to function comfortably.
 However, surgery is the only method to definitively treat a cataract.

 Cataract surgery is a very successful operation.
 Over three million people have this procedure every year and 95% have a successful result.
 As with any surgical procedure, complications can occur during or after surgery, and some are severe enough to limit vision.
 But in most cases, vision, as well as the quality of life, improves.

 Drs.
-Fagadau and Hawk perform no-stitch cataract surgery at Park Central Surgical Center, usually under local anesthesia on an outpatient basis.
-The clouded lens is dissolved using a high frequency ultrasound (phaco-emulsification) and removed with a small incision.
+Fagadau and Mirza perform no-stitch cataract surgery at Park Central Surgical Center, usually under local anesthesia on an outpatient basis.
+The clouded lens is dissolved using a high-frequency ultrasound (phaco-emulsification) and removed with a small incision.
 An artificial lens, called an intraocular lens, is implanted and rehabilitation is generally rapid.

 It takes a few weeks for the eye to heal completely, but the patient is able to return to normal activity very soon after surgery.

-There are currently no medications, dietary supplements, exercises or optical devices to prevent or curb cataracts.
+There are currently no medications, dietary supplements, exercises, or optical devices to prevent or cure cataracts.
 Protection from excessive sunlight by wearing sunglasses that screen out ultraviolet light rays may help prevent or slow the progression of cataracts.